yogesh-studypad/cocos-docs/tutorial/framework/html5/parkour-game-with-javascript-v3.0/chapter4/en.md

 Here we have added two global variables named **PlayBG_png** and **runner_png**.
 Now when we want to create a sprite in another js files, we can easily access these variables.

-Since we will add four javascript files: PlayScene.js, AnimationLayer.js, BackgroundLayer.js and StatusLayer.js.
-We need to tell Cocos2d-x engine to load these files when game startup.
-So we should change **project.json** to add more source files:
+Since we will add four JavaScript files: PlayScene.js, AnimationLayer.js, BackgroundLayer.js and StatusLayer.js.
+We need to tell the Cocos2d-x engine to load these files when the game starts.
+We do this by changing **project.json** to make it aware of the new source files:

 ```
  "jsList" : [